ARPOISE/ARpoise/php/dir/README.md

 The service returns all definitions of layers that are within the range of the client's location.

-If there are no layers within range of the client location, an empty list of layer definitions is returned.
+If there are no layers within range of the client's location, an empty list of layer definitions is returned.

 The placing of the layers can be performed in a Google-maps-based click-and-drag web interface.